lorensen/VTKExamples/src/VTKBook/13Glossary.md

 a surface or through a volume.

-**Compiled System.** A compiled system requires that a program be compiled (or translated into a lowerlevel language) before it is executed.
+**Compiled System.** A compiled system requires that a program be compiled (or translated into a lower level language) before it is executed.
 Contrast with *interpreted systems* .

 **Composite Cell.** A cell consisting of one or more primary cells.